Discrete holography and density of states in the crossover from hyperbolic to Euclidean lattices: Hyperbolic-to-Euclidean crossover

 We consider a real scalar field $\phi_\mu$, where the index $\mu=1,\dots,N$ labels the site index on the graph or flake~$\mathcal{G}$, and thus acts as the position variable.
 The dynamics of the system is described by the classical action

 where the parameter $t>0$ describes hopping between nearest-neighbor sites and $\hat{m}^2$ is a mass-like term.
-In the remainder of the paper, we set

 We give two parameterizations of the nearest-neighbor kinetic term, one using the common $\langle \mu,\nu\rangle$-notation, while the other utilizes the adjacency matrix with the factor of $1/2$ to remove double counting.
 Interactions can be incorporated through $S_{\rm int}$ by adding local terms that are of cubic or higher power in the field $\phi$, for instance,